jeanjai/python_json_scraper/README.md

 * [How to run a scrape](#how-to-run-a-scrape)

 ## Description:
-This dynamic scraper uses python and selenium to scrape data from a website based on inputs defined in a json file ```config.json```.
-You can define actions to navigate and gather information from multiple webpages.
+This dynamic scraper uses python and selenium to extract data from websites based on selectors and actions defined in a json file ```config.json```.

 ## Features:
 * Wide list of export data types